DesertBloom-AI/DesertBloom-AI/README.md

 ![DesertBloom AI Logo](logo.png)

-# DesertBloom AI - Smart Desert Agriculture System
+# DesertBloomAI V1.01 - Smart Desert Agriculture System

 ## Overview
 DesertBloom AI is an intelligent system for managing and optimizing desert agriculture operations.
 It combines robotics, IoT sensors, and AI to create a sustainable and efficient farming environment in arid regions.